haasn/libplacebo/docs/options.md

 Defaults to `100.0`.
 The `high_quality` preset instead sets this to `99.995`, which is very conservative and should cause no major issues in typical content.

+### `black_cutoff=<0.0..100.0>`

+Black cutoff strength.
+To prevent unnatural pixel shimmer and excessive darkness in mostly black scenes, as well as avoid black bars from affecting the content, (smoothly) cut off any value below this (PQ%) threshold.
+Defaults to `1.0`, or 1% PQ.

+Setting this to `0.0` (or a negative value) disables this functionality.

 ### `allow_delayed_peak=<yes|no>`

 Allows the peak detection result to be delayed by up to a single frame, which